-What You Should Know About Violence In Video Games
+What To Know About Violence In Video Games

 In 2013, most of the best video games are violent.

 Dishonored, Skyrim, Batman: Arkham City, Grand Theft Auto IV, Deus Ex, Hitman, The Walking Dead, Mass Effect, Planetside, Call of Duty, Torchlight II, Max Payne 3 and others almost all place the player in the role of a character that kills to advance and survive.

 Whether or not violent videos games actually cause violence is unclear.
 Most studies find little to no evidence that they do–at best, they find correlation rather than causation.
 But short-sighted witch-hunts as knee-jerk reactions are common social policy, unfortunately.
 Educators can likely sympathize with the desire for a magic bullet.

 The problem of violence in games has been addressed before, most notably in 1994 when the video games industry adopted ratings similar to those used in movies with the ESRB (Entertainment Software Ratings Board).
 The ESRB ratings established a system for games that parents could understand, and that all retailers could use as policy, helping to keep “M-rated” games out of the hands of minors as an “R-rating” in movies is designed to keep children away.